Jan Fancy Hull

 Jan Fancy Hull lives and writes beside (and sometimes on) a quiet lake in Lunenburg County.
 She was born on Nova Scotia’s Eastern Shore.

-Her debut non-fiction book, Where’s Home?, was published in the summer of 2020 by Moose House Publications.
+Her debut non-fiction book, Where’s Home?, was published in the summer of 2020.
 Using open-ended questions in a survey, and multiple personal interviews, Jan explored the many ways Nova Scotians experience home, or wish they did.
 Home is not always as it seems.
 Or as expected.
 Or attainable.

 Before retiring (from steady paycheques), Jan served in various careers, enterprises, pursuits, and avocations, including as arts administrator, sailing tours skipper, and employee benefits broker.
 She creates sculptures from Nova Scotian sandstone, is involved in the Lunenburg Art Gallery Society, and writes.
 She is a Member of the Writers Federation of Nova Scotia Writers’ Council.